Variational Approach to the Snake Instability of a Bose-Einstein Condensate Soliton: Introduction

 While solitons in quasi-1D geometries can exhibit remarkable stability, this robustness does not generally persist in higher dimensions.
 In two or three dimensions, dark solitons are susceptible to transverse modulations that cause their decay into more complex topological excitations.
 This decay process, known as the snake instability, is characterized by a bending of the soliton plane, eventually leading to the formation of vortex rings or solitonic vortices depending on the geometry and confinement of the system \cite{ZakharovJETP1974, Kivshar1998PR, Kivshar2000PR}.
 Early observations of this instability were made in nonlinear optical systems \cite{Mamaev1996PRL, Tikhonenko1996OL}, and subsequent experiments in BECs confirmed similar decay channels \cite{BurgerPRL1999, DenschlagSci2000, AndersonPRL2001, DuttonSci2001}.
 In particular, the nature of the decay products—vortex rings in isotropic traps or vortex lines in anisotropic geometries—has been shown to depend sensitively on the trap anisotropy, with theoretical predictions and experimental confirmations aligning well in this regard \cite{ Brand2002, KomineasPRA2003, DonadelloPRA2014, MithunJPCM2022, WellerPRL2008}.

-Much of our theoretical understanding of the snake instability is grounded in Bogoliubov–de Gennes (BdG) analysis of small perturbations to the stationary soliton solution in a homogeneous or weakly confined system \cite{MuryshevPRA1999, FedichevPRA1999, FederPRA2000, Gaidoukov2021}.
+\stfirst{Much of our theoretical understanding of the snake instability is grounded in Bogoliubov-de Gennes (BdG) analysis of small perturbations to the stationary soliton solution in a homogeneous or weakly confined system.
 These studies reveal the emergence of unstable modes with imaginary frequencies, corresponding to the exponential growth of transverse undulations.
-However, BdG theory requires linearization around a numerically obtained stationary solution, and does not easily lend itself to analytical treatment of dynamics or to capturing vortex formation in inhomogeneous systems.
-This motivates the search for alternative analytical frameworks \cite{kervekidis2004, Carretero_2008} capable of offering more intuitive and tractable descriptions of the instability dynamics.
+However, BdG theory}